eeshvardasikcm/rise-of-kingdoms-guides/alliance_leader_graha_productivity_guidelines.md

 # Alliance leader Graha productivity guidelines
 use of graha time management principles for being an alliance leader in rise of kingdoms.
 Graha is a time management, project management, and Ayurveda app by Eeshvar Das available on the Google Play store for newer Google security compliant devices.
+I want to get my rise of kingdoms playing time down under 1 hour a day. then move my playing time down under 30 minutes a day. after that I may be able to move my playing down to less than 15 or 5 minutes a day.
+I will make adjustments to these guidelines to make those time management goals realized.
 ## guidelines as ordered list of instructions in general guidelines on how to follow ordered list
 go one character at a time starting at favorite character and ending at favorite character. favorite character should be your main alliance leader. in each character, follow the instructions in the following ordered lists one at a time without looping back to the first instruction in the list. when at the end of the list, move on to the next character.
 All other characters should not be favorites.
 All other characters should be iterated through from highest power to lowest power. should be no more than four normal characters.
 Don't engage in any game. play outside of these steps to maximize your personal productivity.
 The point is to allow Rise of Kingdoms players that are attracted to your alliance style to naturally join your alliance. if you have watched echo gaming, then you will know that echo gaming quit playing Rise of Kingdoms because of the large time commitment required by Rise of Kingdoms. echo gaming and some other game players prefer a smaller time commitment in games.
 I am creating this productivity guideline based from my graph app principles so that way I can increase my work productivity outside of recreation.
 You can follow these guidelines and you might find the same increases of productivity in your work.
 You may also find more time to add other types of recreation to your life.
 1. tap the icon in the upper right that leads to the event calendar screen.
 Remove any red notification dots so that the notification dots are removed from the main screen.
 Make any claims that you have earned along the way.